NET WORTH: $14.3 billion

 SOURCE OF WEALTH: Facebook

 BACKGROUND: Dustin Moskovitz ranks as the world's youngest self-made billionaire.
-After leaving Facebook, where he served first as chief technology officer and later on as VP of engineering, in 2008, Moskovitz cofounded Asana, a web platform that helps businesses plan, organize, and stay in sync.
+After leaving Facebook, where he served first as chief technology officer and later as VP of engineering, in 2008, Moskovitz co-founded Asana, a web platform that helps businesses plan, organize, and stay in sync.

 HEALTH: Good Ventures has given major support to health initiatives in developing countries, where a relatively small amount of capital can make a major difference in measurable outcomes.
 Good Ventures has made major contributions to organizations such as Against Malaria, the Schistosomiasis Control Initiative, and Population Services International.
-It has also given funds for nutrition organizations such as the Iodine Global Network and the Global Alliance for Improved Nutrition's Universal Salt Iodization program.
+It has also supported nutrition organizations such as the Iodine Global Network and the Global Alliance for Improved Nutrition's Universal Salt Iodization program.

 ECONOMIC DEVELOPMENT: Good Ventures has made major contributions to organizations such as Give Directly and the Center for Global Development.
 Give Directly, one the foundation's largest grantees, gives cash directly to poor families in developing countries.

 MARRIAGE EQUALITY: Through Good Ventures, Moskovitz has offered general support to, and made media buys for, Freedom to Marry.
-The decision to support this organization was influenced by Facebook cofounder Chris Hughes' partner, Sean Eldridge, who supports many LGBT advocacy groups and is a senior advisor for Freedom to Marry.
+The decision to support this organization was influenced by Facebook co-founder Chris Hughes' partner, Sean Eldridge, who supports many LGBT advocacy groups and is a senior advisor for Freedom to Marry.

-REFORM OF DRUG POLICY AND CRIMINAL JUSTICE: Moskovitz believes in advocating for drug-related policies in the United States and abroad that are less punitive, more rational and evidenced-based, and more focused on improving public health, increasing access to treatment for drug abusers, and respecting personal freedom.
+REFORM OF DRUG POLICY & CRIMINAL JUSTICE: Moskovitz believes in advocating for drug-related policies in the United States and abroad that are less punitive, more rational and evidenced-based, and more focused on improving public health, increasing access to treatment for drug abusers, and respecting personal freedom.
 Good Ventures cites growing support for drug policy reform and underfunding in this area as key factors in its decision to fund organizations focusing on this issue.
 It also provides major funding for criminal justice reform more broadly.

-LOOKING FORWARD: Moskovitz and Tuna have a large fortune to give away and will be engaged in high-level philanthropy for many years to come.
+LOOKING FORWARD: Moskovitz and Tuna have a large fortune to give away, and will be engaged in high-level philanthropy for many years to come.
 The agenda of Good Ventures keeps evolving.
 See its website to keep track of the foundation and the Open Philanthropy Project.